top of page

 Thomas married Miriam Prince (1827 - 1884) of Furzey Lodge in Boldre church on 11th July 1850.
 The 1851 census shows the couple living in Beaulieu Rails (East Boldre) and Thomas working as an agricultural labourer.

 Over the next 17 years they had seven children together.
 The 1861 census shows the family living in Otterwood Cottage with William working as an agricultural labourer, possibly on Otterwood Farm and their four eldest children at school.
 By 1871 the family are living at Hilltop with Thomas working on the Beaulieu estate.
-The 1881 census shows them living with their two youngest children at Humminks with Thomas working as a woodman.
+The 1881 census shows them living with their two youngest children at Humminks and Thomas working as a woodman.

 Thomas died 3 years later and was buried at the chapel by the Rev John Bartlett Burt.

 The 1891 census shows Miriam as a widow living alone and working as a nurse.
 She married John Bound in 1892 but the 1901 census shows her as a widow again.
-She died in

-The sixth of Thomas and Miriam's children she was born in the first quarter of 1863.
+Dorcas Read was the 6th of Thomas and Miriam's children she was born in the first quarter of 1863.
 The 1871 census shows her as at school aged 8.
 She was buried on 2nd June 1871 by the Rev John Bartlett Burt, one of six children to be buried in East Boldre's chapel graveyard that year.

 She was buried at the chapel by the Rev John Bartlett Burt on 30th October1884.